 And that truth is what I’ve been talking about this whole time, what the whole of Romans and the New Testament has been talking about: God’s unconditional love and acceptance in His kingdom.

 We do not get to judge who does and doesn’t enter into the kingdom of God.
 We’ve been forgiven and accepted despite our numerous and oftentimes predictably consistent failings.
-So even if you think that someone’s choice when it comes to whom they have sex with, whom they marry, or how they interpret the overall “sinfulness” of those actions, you don’t get to judge or decide whether they are “in” or “out” of the kingdom of love, which is made of loving people loving everyone else because they too were loved and invited in to the kingdom of love… which is made of loving people loving everyone else because they too were loved and invited in to the kingdom of love… which is made of you get the point.
+Even if you think that someone’s choice when it comes to whom they have sex with, whom they marry, or how they interpret the overall “sinfulness” of those actions, you don’t get to judge or decide whether they are “in” or “out” of the kingdom of love, which is made of loving people loving everyone else because they too were loved and invited in to the kingdom of love… which is made of loving people loving everyone else because they too were loved and invited in to the kingdom of love… which is made of you get the point.

 Rejecting someone else’s acceptance into that kingdom is the exact opposite of what the kingdom is all about.
 Everyone is welcomed in because God is love.
 To deny people acceptance into that kingdom, which is made of “people from every nation as a part of this army” here on earth as it exists within the church, the “hearts of his people and in their relationships” is to deny the very structure of the kingdom.
 Rejecting people from our relationships and the church body is to reject God’s love for everyone.
 We are called to continually invite people in as Christ invites us.